 Making the Decision to Accept or Deny Prospective Tenants

-Once you’ve reviewed the entire application, contacted references, and verified the submitted data, you can then issue an acceptance or denial.
+Once you’ve reviewed the entire application, you can then issue an acceptance or denial.

 If you’ve decided to accept the prospect, you can arrange for a lease signing.
-If you decide to deny the applicant, then you can write or email them in order to leave a paper trail of their application being denied.
+If you decide to deny the applicant, then you can write a letter as proof of their application being denied.